 Phra Nang Chamthewi Statue

 Phra Nang Chamthewi Statue is located in the Nong Dok public park in town commemorating the first ruler of Hariphunchai.
 According to the Chamthewi chronicles, Hariphunchai was founded by a hermit named Wasuthep around the area between Kuang and Ping River.
 The hermit invited Princess Chamthewi, the daughter of King Chakaratti of the Kingdom of Lawo, to become the ruler of Hariphunchai.
 Princess Chamthewi, later Queen Chamthewi, brought along philosophers, monks, and the arts and culture of Lawo to the city.
-As a result, Hariphunchai became a secure and stable realm with social, religious and arts advances.

 Wat Phra That Hariphunchai